kubernetes-sigs/gateway-api/site-src/v1alpha2/api-types/httproute.md

 list when the controller first sees the route and should update the entry as appropriate when the route is modified.

-The following example indicates HTTPRoute "http-example" has been admitted by Gateway "gw-example" in namespace "gw-example-ns":
+The following example indicates HTTPRoute "http-example" has been accepted by Gateway "gw-example" in namespace "gw-example-ns":
 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha1